hanover-computing/got-ssrf/README.md

 SSRF is the evil sibling to CSRF that essentially allows RCE against your backends: https://portswigger.net/web-security/ssrf.

-This module automatically rejects all suchs requests so you can safely use got without even thinking about it.
+This module automatically rejects all such requests so you can safely use got without even thinking about it.

 ## Install